particle-iot/docs/docs/shields.md

 ![Buzzer](images/mk-buzzer.bmp)

 Add an audible feedback to your project with this buzzer.
-The loner lead is positive and the shorter is negative.
-You will need a transistor to driver it.
+The longer lead is positive and the shorter is negative.
+You will need a transistor to drive it.

 *Note:* The sound gets annoying after a while.
 Use it sparingly!